Strandebarm: History

 The parish of Strandebarm was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 On 1 January 1863, most (but not all) of Strandebarm located on the eastern shore of the Hardangerfjorden (population: 1,663) was separated from Strandebarm to constitute the new municipality of Jondal.
 This left Strandebarm with 2,200 residents.
 Then on 1 January 1902, the southern district (population: 848) was separated to become the new municipality of Varaldsøy, leaving Strandebarm with a population of 1,661.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1965, Strandebarm municipality ceased to exist.
 The district of Kysnesstranda (population: 100) on the east side of the fjord was incorporated into Jondal Municipality.
 The rest of Strandebarm (population: 1,545) was incorporated into Kvam Municipality to the north.

+Name

+The municipality (originally the parish) is named after the local Strandebarmsbukta bay (Strandarbarmr).
+The first element is the genitive case of strǫnd which means "beach" or "shore".
+The last element is barmr which means "rim", here referring to the area along the bay.

+Government

+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.

 Municipal council

 The municipal council (Heradsstyre) of Strandebarm was made up of 13 representatives that were elected to four year terms.
 The party breakdown of the final municipal council was as follows: